Photos: Bulldogs defeat Jackets in basketball

 1 /

 Georgia guard Blue Cain (0) attempts a 3-point basket against Georgia Tech guard Miles Kelly (13) during the first half at Stegeman Coliseum, Tuesday, December 5, 2023, in Athens, Ga.
+The Bulldogs won 76-62.
 (Jason Getz / Jason.Getz@ajc.com)

 © 2023 The Atlanta Journal-Constitution.